 - GDPR statement that applies to IBM Watson Machine Learning log files

 - Secure deletion from the IBM Watson Machine Learning service

 Clients are responsible for ensuring their own compliance with various laws and regulations, including the European Union General Data Protection Regulation.
 Clients are solely responsible for obtaining advice of competent legal counsel as to the identification and interpretation of any relevant laws and regulations that may affect the clients’ business and any actions the clients may need to take to comply with such laws and regulations.
 The products, services, and other capabilities described herein are not suitable for all client situations and may have restricted availability.
 IBM does not provide legal, accounting, or auditing advice or represent or warrant that its services or products will ensure that clients are in compliance with any law or regulation.

-Watson Studio and Watson Machine Learning meet the required IBM controls that are commensurate with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Security and Privacy Rule requirements.
+Watson Studio, Watson Machine Learning and Watson Knowledge Catalog meet the required IBM controls that are commensurate with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Security and Privacy Rule requirements.
 These requirements include the appropriate administrative, physical, and technical safeguards required of Business Associates in 45 CFR Part 160 and Subparts A and C of Part 164.
 HIPAA readiness applies to the following plans:

 - The Watson Studio Enterprise plan in the Dallas (US South) region

 - The Watson Machine Learning Professional plan in the Dallas (US South) region